 Consistency between the links is more important than absolute accuracy.
-If one of the holes is 1 mm out of place, as long as all the links have the hole out of place by the same amount, it doesn't matter much.
+If the holes are 1 mm out of place, as long as all the links have the hole in the same place it doesn't matter that much.

 Here's all the parts of the parallelograms, ready for assembly.

 I made the slots in the spacer with a series of cuts on the table saw.
 I could have cut that with a router, but it wasn't worth the trouble to set it up.